NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 ## Purpose

-Ultimately my hope for this project is that it would facilitate easy map creation for game devs, where they wouldn't need to spend time hardcoding tile connections rules, and can simply supply an input image that fits their expectations.
+Ultimately, my hope for this project is that it would facilitate easy map creation for game devs, where they wouldn't need to spend time hardcoding tile connections rules, and can simply supply an input image that fits their expectations.
 Further, the **tile rules** themselves could be exported and used for proceedurally generated maps.

 Here are some more specific ideas that support the statement above: